An isoperimetric inequality for twisted eigenvalues with one orthogonality constraint

-Section~\ref{sec.4} contains the proof of Theorem~\ref{t.main} and Corollary~\ref{cor.FH}.
+Section~\ref{sec.4} contains the proofs of Theorem~\ref{t.main} and Corollary~\ref{cor.FH}.
+Notice, however, that extending the result to the general case $\alpha<1$ requires proof strategies that rely on Bessel functions.

 As a second topic we study the dependence of the measure ratio $m(\alpha)$ and of the minimal value $\lambda(\alpha)$ in terms of the parameter $\alpha$ (see Figure~\ref{fig12} for some plots of these two maps).

 \begin{thm}[Continuous maps connecting the optimal shapes of Dirichlet eigenvalues] The functions $m(\alpha)$ and $\lambda(\alpha)$ in Theorem~\ref{t.main} are continuously differentiable in $(0,1)$, strictly increasing with